Police renew appeal over double death crash on M62

 It will take place at Dewsbury Moor Crematorium on Tuesday, April 17 at 2.45pm.

-Mr Afsar leaves behind partner Katie as well as his 11-year-old son Caiden, a seven-year-old daughter Mylie, brothers Arron and Dallas and mum Tish Peace.
+Mr Afsar leaves behind partner Katie as well as his 11-year-old son Caiden, a seven-year-old daughter Mylie, brother Arron, sister Dallas and mum Tish Peace.

 Mr Afsar was on his first shift for a delivery firm and Mr Wilby was accompanying him as it was late at night when the tragedy occurred.